katrinekolbjornsen/A4_Final_project/readme.md

 #### Description of the process of your tool / workflow.
 - The process begins with importing the IFC-model.
 - The script searches through the model and finds the elements that are defined as structural elements.
-- If no structural element is found, the process starts over again and a new file is requested.
+- If no structural elements are found, the process starts over again and a new file is requested.
-- Further, the elements defined with the material "concrete" are extracted along with their dimensions and geometry data.
-- Among the concrete elements the script finds the beams, columns, slabs and walls.
+- The script finds the structural elements that are classified as beams, columns, slabs, and walls.
-- The concrete volume of each individual type is calculated and put into a list.
-- The volumes of each type are summarized.
-- A list then presents the volume for all the types.
-- A complete volume for all the structural elements in the model is then created.
+- When the structural elements that are found do not have a specified material, a warning is presented.The warning states which element lacks material data.
+- The warning encourages the engineer to change the material data in their chosen programme (e.g. Revit).
+- After the changes are complete, the updated file can be controlled again.

 ## 3C: Information exchange